Grayl Ultralight Purifier Review

 The Grayl Ultralight is a lightweight water purification system perfect for international travel.
 It can transform disgusting murky water into a pristine delicious experience.

 One of the best things about this purification system is water quality.
-The purification media utilizes a combination of activated carbon and ion exchange technology acts like tiny magnets to rid your water of pathogens could make you sick while traveling internationally.
-The ion exchange technology does not use pore size and instead uses the charged properties of the proteins in the microorganisms, to suck them up, cleansing the water of bacteria, protozoa )Cryptosporidium and Giardia) and viruses.
+The purification media utilizes a combination of activated carbon and ion exchange technology acts like tiny magnets to rid your water of pathogens that could make you sick while traveling internationally.
+The ion exchange technology does not use pore size and instead uses the charged properties of the proteins in the microorganisms, to suck them up, cleansing the water of bacteria, protozoa (Cryptosporidium and Giardia) and viruses.
 In addition to these pathogens, the powdered activated carbon clears the water of chemicals, pesticides, and heavy metals.

 When doing taste tests, this filter actually made our tap water taste better and cleared out water from pretty disgusting water sources.
 The purification media also clears what of particulates and other stuff.
 Just don't trust that it'll work when the water looks like chocolate milk.